 If your payment is late, you may get charged a fee (amount depending on where you live).
 Sezzle lets you change your payment date once per order for free, but additional changes cost $5.

 Sezzle has also partnered with Ally to provide longer-term financing solutions.
 You can get pre-qualified and see your options for terms, APR, and monthly payment amounts at checkout.
 To finalize the loan, the provider will have to run a hard credit check.

-The company also features Sezzle U, which teaches you about personal finance through blog posts and videos.
+The company also features a blog that teaches you about personal finance through posts and videos.

 Read our full Sezzle review.

 Best for Large Purchases : Affirm

 - Credit Check: Soft to pre-qualify